-Kasia Malinowska, Director of Open Society Foundations Global Drug Policy program told Al Jazeera, "We know how futile and destructive these strategies can be yet only 13 years later, another Asian country - the Philippines - is deploying this horrific approach with a similar justification."
+Kasia Malinowska, Director of Open Society Foundations Global Drug Policy programme, told Al Jazeera: "We know how futile and destructive these strategies can be, yet only 13 years later another Asian country - the Philippines - is deploying this horrific approach with a similar justification."

-The war on drugs has failed in Thailand, in Colombia, in Mexico, and in the US; it has resulting hundreds of thousands of deaths, millions of incarcerations, and trillions of dollars of wasted expenditure.
+The war on drugs has failed in Thailand, in Colombia, in Mexico, and in the US; it has resulted in hundreds of thousands of deaths, millions of incarcerations, and trillions of dollars of wasted expenditure.

-Senator Cayetano and others in the Philippines cite Singapore as an example of a country in which strict repression has beat the drug trade, but London School of Economics' Drug Policy Program Director John Collins argues that a City State where drug markets never became established is an inappropriate example for the Philippines.
+Senator Cayetano and others in the Philippines cite Singapore as an example of a country in which strict repression has beat the drug trade, but London School of Economics' Drug Policy Programme Director John Collins argues that a city state where drug markets never became established is an inappropriate example for the Philippines.

-"Where the frontier of expertise on this is that if you have existing drug markets, the best way to deal with them is a harm reduction approach," Collins said.
-"You minimise the interaction with society, you strengthen rule of law, community relations, and everything that makes it easier for the community to stand up to and be less impacted by the trade."
+"The frontier of expertise on this is that if you have existing drug markets, the best way to deal with them is a harm reduction approach," Collins said.
+"You minimise the interaction with society, you strengthen rule of law, community relations, and everything that makes it easier for the community to stand up to and be less impacted by the trade.

-"History and economics from around the globe highlight a policy certainty: the Philippines' new "war" will fail and society will emerge worse off from it," Collins added.
+"History and economics from around the globe highlight a policy certainty: the Philippines' new 'war' will fail and society will emerge worse off from it."

 That morning, Joker had received news that another friend, Lloyd Rodrigo, had been killed.
 Rodrigo had been at Sison's wake and left at around 4:30am - nobody had seen him since.
 There had been rumours of another killing and eventually news came that the victim was Rodrigo.

-"Our neighbourhood is kind of hot now - it's a hotspot," he said.
+"Our neighbourhood is kind of hot now - it's a hot spot," he said.
 "We're not really afraid of the police.
-If they do their job well then its okay with us, but if they do something wrong, that's when it gets scary."
+If they do their job well then its OK with us, but if they do something wrong, that's when it gets scary."